HathorNetwork/rfcs/projects/hathor-wallet-headless/api-docs-ci.md

 ### JS to JSON conversion
 The platform that manages the OpenAPI Documentation static website, [Redoc](https://github.com/Redocly/redoc), only interacts with `.json` files.
 So we need to convert our `src/api-docs.js` file into a `.json` one whenever we want to use this platform.

-A script should be built to make this conversion on the `scripts` folder, outputting the results to the `tmp/` folder.
-All following steps will be executed on this converted file.
-Some specific conditions to execute:
+A script should be built to make this conversion on the `scripts` folder, that implements the following:
-- Remove the `securitySchemes` from the `components` property
+- Removes the `securitySchemes` from the `components` property
-- Ensure the `default` property normally exported by the javascript `.toJSON()` is not present on the output json
+- Ensures the `default` property normally exported by the `JSON.stringify()` is not present on the output json
+- Outputs the results to the `tmp/api-docs.json` folder.

 This script will be referred to as `scripts/convert-docs.js` from now on.